Ross Cranston

 Sir Ross Frederick Cranston (born 23 July 1948) is a professor of Law at London School of Economics and a retired High Court judge.
 He is also a former British Labour Party politician, and served as the Member of Parliament for Dudley North between 1997 and 2005.

 Early life

 Cranston was born in Australia, and attended Wavell State High School in Brisbane, Queensland.
 He was later a student at the University of Queensland where he was awarded a BA in 1969 and LLB in 1970.
 From Harvard Law School, he gained LLM in 1973.
 From Oxford University, he was awarded DPhil in 1976 and DCL in 1998.
 He became a barrister of Gray's Inn in 1976.

 Cranston was a professor at London School of Economics from 1992 to 1997 and the holder of the Cassell chair in commercial law from 1993 to 1997.
-Before that he held academic posts in the UK and Australia and the Sir John Lubbock chair in banking law at QMW, being a professor of Law at Queen Mary and Westfield College from 1986 to 1991.
+Before that he held academic posts in the UK and Australia, including being a lecturer in the mid-1970s at the University of Warwick and as a professor of Law at Queen Mary and Westfield College from 1986 to 1991, where he held the Sir John Lubbock chair in banking law.
 He was made a Queen's Counsel in 1998.